Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks

-Furthermore, programming languages associated with fewer than three benchmarks were excluded from the diagram for clarity.).
+Furthermore, programming languages associated with fewer than three benchmarks were excluded from the diagram for clarity).
 From the figure, it is evident that Python leads by a significant margin, with the highest number of benchmarks (dominated by coding assistant, particularly code generation tasks), reflecting its widespread use and versatility in software engineering and machine learning contexts.
-Java and C++ follow, with notable contributions across multiple task categories, particularly in code generation, coding assistant, and software testing.
-Languages such as JavaScript, C\#, and PHP also feature prominently but to a lesser extent, suggesting their relevance in specific domains like web development and enterprise applications.
-Meanwhile, newer or domain-specific languages, such as Rust, Solidity, and Verilog, show emerging benchmarks, highlighting growing interest but limited benchmark coverage.
+Java, C++, and C follow, with notable contributions across multiple task categories, particularly in quality management and coding assistant.
+Languages such as JavaScript, Go, PHP, and C\# also feature prominently but to a lesser extent, suggesting their relevance in specific domains like web development and enterprise applications.
+In contrast, for newer or domain-specific languages—such as Ruby, Solidity, Kotlin, and so on—only limited benchmarks have emerged, reflecting increasing attention but underscoring the need for broader evaluation efforts.
 The figure further reveals that benchmarks are distributed unevenly, with a few dominant languages receiving extensive coverage, while many other languages have minimal representation.
 This trend suggests that while LLMs are well-supported in mainstream programming languages, further efforts may be needed to expand benchmark development for niche or emerging languages to ensure comprehensive evaluation across diverse coding environments.